bytecodealliance/component-docs/component-model/src/design/worlds.md

 and the functionality it requires in order to work.

-A world can be used to describe a component, and a hosting environment for other components.
+A world can be used to describe a component, and a hosting environment for other components, depending on which imports and exports are specified.
 This is because components can be composed: a component can provide functionality that other components can depend on.